Anxious People & Reading Books for 25 Years!

 Fredrik Backman’s novel, Anxious People, will warm your heart, make you laugh, and bring you to tears.
 A perfect mix of comedy and tragedy, this book will inspire you to look beyond the absurdities of life and realize the importance of human connections.

 Like this review?
-Click the link to read my book review of Alif, the Unseen.
+Click the links to read my book reviews of Alif, the Unseen and When Breath Becomes Air.

 What are you reading?
 Share your favourites in the comments.